 A story from the field

-When I joined Great Day Improvements to manage the Upper Midwest region, I inherited teams across Chicago, Madison, Milwaukee, and Minneapolis.
-These were experienced people.
+When I joined a multi-market operation to manage a regional footprint, I inherited experienced teams.
 Good people.
 But performance was uneven, and morale was mixed.

 My first move was not a motivational speech.
 It was an audit.
 What were the expectations for each role?
 Were they written down?
 Did the team members agree with them?
 Were they being measured consistently?
 In most cases the answer to at least one of those questions was no.